oretoise/docs/_docs/events/new-event.md

 ![]({{site.url}}{{site.baseurl}}/assets/images/events/url_field.png)

-### Test the Form
+## Test the Form
 From here, right-click on the now-customized URL and click "Open Link in New Tab".

 ![]({{site.url}}{{site.baseurl}}/assets/images/events/link_new_tab.png)

 You should be able to see the form, like so.
-If you do not, check to make sure you set the dates correctly.
+If you do not, check to make sure you set the dates correctly and that you do **not** have spaces in the custom event URL you chose previously.

 ![]({{site.url}}{{site.baseurl}}/assets/images/events/event_form.png)